 The credits of students transferring from other institutions will be evaluated only tentatively upon matriculation.
-The final evaluation of credits earned at any time elsewhere than at this institution will be determined by the quality of work completed at this college.
+Final evaluation will be dependent upon the quality of work completed at this college.
 No student may assume that credit will be given for work at other institutions until he has a written statement as to what credit will be accepted.